Yitzchak Breitowitz

-Yitzchak (Irving) Breitowitz is an American-born Orthodox rabbi, lecturer and rabbinic authority.
+Yitzchak (Irving) Breitowitz is an American-born Orthodox rabbi and lawyer.
 He is the Rabbi Emeritus of Woodside Synagogue Ahavas Torah in Silver Spring, Maryland, and the Rav of Kehillas Ohr Somayach, and lecturer at Ohr Somayach in Jerusalem.

-Family background

-Rabbi Breitowitz was born in April 1954 in New York, to David (July 15, 1918 - August 22, 2003) and Chaya Esther Tzipora (Helen) Breitowitz (Rakoszynski) (March 31, 1921 - March 4, 2014).
-Both were Holocaust survivors.

 Early life and education

+Breitowitz was born in April 1954 in New York, to Holocaust survivors David and Helen Breitowitz.

-Breitowitz grew up in the Greater Hartford, Connecticut area, where he attended Yeshiva of Hartford.
-Later he attended Ner Israel Yeshiva in Baltimore, MD.
-During his time in Ner Israel, Rabbi Breitowitz became a close disciple of the Rosh Yeshiva Rabbi Yitzchak Ruderman, and future head of yeshiva, Rabbis Yaakov Weinberg, and Yaakov Moshe Kulefsky.
-He received his bachelor of Arts from Johns Hopkins University and his Juris Doctor at Harvard Law School in 1979, where he graduated magna cum laude.
+Breitowitz grew up in the Greater Hartford, Connecticut area.
+He attended Ner Israel Yeshiva in Baltimore.
+He received his bachelor of Arts from Johns Hopkins University and his Juris Doctor at Harvard Law School in 1979.
 In 1979 he obtained rabbinic ordination from Ner Israel Rabbinical College.

 Career

-After graduating, Rabbi Breitowitz worked in private practice in Chicago where he also served as law clerk for Susan Getzendanner of the U.S. District Court for the Northern District of Illinois and taught at the Chicago-Kent College of Law and at the University of Illinois.
+After graduating Breitowitz worked in private practice in Chicago where he also was law clerk for Susan Getzendanner of the U.S. District Court for the Northern District of Illinois and taught at the Chicago-Kent College of Law and at the University of Illinois.

-Rabbi Breitowitz returned to Baltimore in 1983, where he joined the faculty of the University of Maryland School of Law, as an associate professor of law, specializing in bankruptcy, commercial law and bioethics.
-In 2001 Rabbi Breitowitz was awarded as "Outstanding Teacher of the Year" by the Maryland University.
+Breitowitz returned to Baltimore in 1983 he joined the faculty of the University of Maryland School of Law as an associate professor of law, specializing in bankruptcy, commercial law and bioethics.
+In 2001 Breitowitz was named "Outstanding Teacher of the Year" by the University.

-In 1988 Rabbi Breitowitz became the Rabbi of the Woodside Synagogue Ahavas Torah in Silver Spring, Maryland where he served for 22 years.
-In Baltimore he lectured regularly to the larger Washington community at the Board of Jewish Education, the Edlavitch Jewish Community Center of Washington, D.C., the UJA-Federation and other venues and also taught at the Girls’ Division of the Yeshiva High School.

-In April 2010 Rabbi Breitowitz moved to Israel where he became a senior lecturer in Ohr Somayach Yeshiva in Jerusalem and the Rabbi of Kehillas Ohr Somayach.
-He is also a lecturer at Yiboneh a member of the faculty at the Tikvah Fund, as well as many other yeshivas and seminaries around Jerusalem, including the Mayanot Institute of Jewish Studies, a women's learning program where he teaches an overview of Jewish law.